 New Source Performance Standards set limits on emissions based on EPA’s assessment of available technologies.
 As with many other Clean Air Act programs, EPA establishes a standard for a given category of facility, which state environmental agencies then translate into requirements for individual facilities.

-EPA’s proposed "Carbon Pollution Standard for New Power Plants " was developed under Section 111(b) of the Clean Air Act.
+EPA’s final "Carbon Pollution Standard for New Power Plants " was developed under Section 111(b) of the Clean Air Act.
 Section 111(b) calls for a standard that "reflects the degree of emissions limitation achievable through the application of the best system of emissions reduction which (taking into account the cost of achieving such reduction and any non-air quality health and environmental impact and energy requirements) the Administrator determines has been adequately demonstrated."
 The emissions limit must take the form of a standard – in the case of power plants, maximum allowable CO2 emissions per unit of electricity – and may not prescribe a particular technology.

 The Act ostensibly requires EPA to review the technological options available and, if appropriate, establish a new standard every eight years.
 In practice, standards have typically remained unexamined and unchanged for much longer than eight years, often because of resource constraints at EPA.

 The final rule sets separate standards for new power plants fueled by natural gas and coal.
 New natural gas power plants can emit no more than 1,000 pounds (lbs) of carbon dioxide per megawatt-hour (MWh) of electricity produced, which is achievable with the latest combined cycle technology .

 New coal power plants can emit no more than 1,400 lbs CO2/MWh, which almost certainly requires the use of carbon capture and storage (CCS ) technology.